 - 1.1 Addingham is a highly attractive lower Wharfedale village situated on the edge of the Yorkshire Dales National Park and less than 20 miles from the major cities of Leeds and Bradford.
 The village is home to some 3,700 people and a variety of local shops, businesses and community facilities. - 1.2 In 2015, Addingham Parish Council decided to take advantage of new powers in the Localism Act 2011 that give local communities the power to prepare a Neighbourhood Development Plan to help them shape the future of their area.
 The proposed plan will complement strategic planning policy for Bradford District, prepared by the City of Bradford Metropolitan District Council (CBMDC). - 1.3 For the purposes of neighbourhood planning, Addingham Parish Council is a "qualifying body" and in 2015 applied to CBMDC for the whole of the Addingham Parish area to be designated as a neighbourhood planning area (see Figure 1).
-This application was approved on 23 June 2015. - 1.4 When complete, the Addingham Neighbourhood Development Plan (ANDP) will give local people more say in the future of the area by setting policies to help guide and shape development. - 1.5 This Regulation 16 Draft Plan has been prepared by a Neighbourhood Plan Forum set up by the Parish Council, comprising Parish Councillors, representatives of village organisations and a number of resident volunteers. - Neighbourhood Plans should consult those who live, work and carry out business in the area.
+This application was approved on 23 June 2015. - 1.4 When complete, the Addingham Neighbourhood Development Plan (ANDP) will give local people more say in the future of the area by setting policies to help guide and shape development. - 1.5 This Regulation 16 Draft Plan has been prepared by a Neighbourhood Plan Forum set up by the Parish Council, comprising Parish Councillors, representatives of village organisations and a number of resident volunteers. - 1.6 Neighbourhood Plans should consult those who live, work and carry out business in the area.
 In Addingham, there have been three major public meetings, a separate consultation with local businesses and a range of other survey work.
 Detailed feedback reports arising from the final informal consultation events are available as attachments to the Consultation Statement.
 The key issues and priorities identified through this work have been pulled together into the current draft plan document.
 The ANDP also develops previous work on the 2008 Parish Plan and Village Design Statement prepared in 2001. - 1.7 Neighbourhood Development Plans can only cover land-use and related planning matters.
 Any non-planning issues raised during consultations have been noted by the Parish Council and will be addressed, as appropriate, through other actions complementary to the ANDP.

 - 1.8 The ANDP has now reached an important stage.
-The Regulation 16 submission consultation ran from 14 November until 5pm on Wednesday 16 January 2019. - 1.9 Reference copies of the plan will be available on CBMDC's website, the Parish Council website and also in the Memorial Hall foyer and the Community Library in the Memorial Hall car park.
+The Regulation 16 submission consultation ran from 14 November until 5pm on Wednesday 16 January 2019.
+Following the consultation, the ANDP was subject to an independent examination, which concluded that, subject to several modifications that it should proceed to a referendum, as when modified it would meet the basic conditions and comply with relevant legislation. - 1.9 The referendum was held on 28 November 2019.
+More than 50% of those who voted in the referendum were in favour of the plan.
+Following the successful referendum CBMDC formally "made" (adopted) the plan as part of the development plan for Bradford District. - 1.10 Reference copies of the plan will be available on CBMDC's website, the Parish Council website and also in the Memorial Hall foyer and the Community Library, Main Street.